 - Bring a box of trash bags with you and set a couple up right outside your car.
 Encourage everyone to use them while you party, to keep things cleaned up.
 Who wants to worry about cleaning up when it’s time to leave for the game?

 Sound like a lot to keep track of?
 Well, you’re covered!
 Stay organized with this downloadable Game Day Tailgating checklist.
 It’s in the resources library, which is an exclusive bonus for newsletter subscribers.
-Just sign up in the blue box to get access and download your copy today!
+Click here to get access and download your copy today!

 Now It’s Your Turn